boltex/leointeg/README.md

   - Clipboard commands for tree nodes such as copy, cut, paste, etc.
   - Undo command.

+### _Same default shortcuts as Leo_

+- Ctrl-I Insert a node
+- Ctrl-H Edit the headline of a node
+- Ctrl-M Mark/Unmark
+- Ctrl-{ and Ctrl-} Promote/Demote
+- Ctrl-U, Ctrl-D, Ctrl-L, Ctrl-R or shift+alt+_arrow_ to move nodes
+- Ctrl-Shift-C, Ctrl-Shift-X, Ctrl-Shift-V, to copy, cut and paste
+- Ctrl-shift-backspace Delete node

 ## Extension Settings

 ### _Open the command palette and start typing_ `leo settings`